About this Series

-Major recycling restrictions went into effect on July 1st across the country, and Cornell as well as our community has had to adapt new, stricter rules for recycling on campus and across the City.
+Major recycling restrictions went into effect on July 1, 2018, across the country.
+Cornell and our community have had to adapt new, stricter rules for recycling on campus and across the city.

 We need your help to ensure we continue to capture and reuse our recyclable materials properly.
 Learn the new rules!

 Here are the basic rules you need to know

 1. When in Doubt, Throw it Out